frc1675/brownbook/labs/methods-lab.md

 # Organize your code!
-Use functions
+Use methods

 ### Definitions:

-* **Functions**: a named section of a program that performs a specific task.
+* **Methods**: a named section of a program that performs a specific task.
-   * Functions often return output when provided input, the example below computes the addition of two input numbers a and b.
+   * Methods often return output when provided input, the example below computes the addition of two input numbers a and b.
      ```
      float add(float a, floatb) {
         return a + b;